qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

 >>> results
 array([[5, 4, 3, 2, 1, 2, 3],
         [5, 4, 3, 2, 1, 2, 3]])
-TODO: !!!
-Change this results for the actual ones !!!

 You can see how the integrated I/Q values oscillated, indicating that qubit 0 oscillates between ground and excited state!